 School Shock is set in 2017.
 The science fiction focuses on nanomachines, single person aviation, cyborgs and a little bit of Brain in a Jar tech.

 "Space Odyssey", the final song on The Byrds' 1968 Notorious Byrd Brothers album, opens with the lines, "In nineteen and ninety-six we ventured to the moon/Onto the the Sea Of Crisis like children from the womb/We journeyed cross the great wall plain beneath the mountain range/and there we saw the pyramid, it looked so very strange."
-Basically a reference to 2001: A Space Odyssey.
+Basically a reference to Two Thousand One A Space Odyssey.

 Canadian band Tokyo Police Club have a song called 'Citizens of Tomorrow,' which predicts humanity's enslavement by robots, who implant microchips in our hearts and make us work to build their giant spaceships.
 "That's 2009" for you!